dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/logging-and-diagnostics.md

 ---
-title: Logging and Diagnostics with the ASP.NET Core Module
+title: Log creation and redirection with the ASP.NET Core Module
 author: rick-anderson
 description: Configure IIS and the ASP.NET Core Module to capture logs and diagnostic information.
 monikerRange: '>= aspnetcore-5.0'